craigahobbs/schema-markdown/README.rst

 ... })
 {'numbers': [1, 2, 3, 4]}

-Notice that the numerical input '3' above is massaged to the integer `3` by validation.
+Notice that the numerical input '3' above is *type-massaged* to the integer 3 by validation.
 Validation fails if the object does not match the schema:

 >>> try:
 ...     schema_markdown.validate_type(parser.types, 'Operation', {